CALL BIENNALE COLLEGE CINEMA – VIRTUAL REALITY

 Selected project teams have to commit to this programme: fulfil the requirements of the Biennale and meet the required deadlines; contribute their experience and ideas to the community of creatives attending the college; and provide materials and information for further dissemination to a wider audience through use of the Biennale College website.

-The Biennale College Cinema – Virtual Reality will organize a first workshop, to be held in Venice, from the 13th– 19th January 2017 (travel dates 12th and 20th January).
+The Biennale College Cinema – Virtual Reality will organize a first workshop, to be held in Venice, from 10th to 16th January 2019 (travel days 9th and 17th ).
 Work starts immediately after selection and each team is required to deliver updated and detailed project information in advance of the first workshop in January.
 This material forms the basis for the work during the workshop.

 In the seven days of the first workshop the project teams work with a dedicated group of tutors including story developers, creative technologists, visual advisors, a producer and pitch trainer to fully develop their projects from all perspectives.
 The core training is complemented by a programme of presentations given by invited guests focusing on different aspects of VR production.